-What does the Bible say about death?
+Browse Topics: What does the Bible say about death?

-In contemplating cremation and the other choices available, Christians will want to give thoughtful consideration to all who may be affected by the decision, such as loved ones who may have strong feelings on the subject of cremation.
+Be considerate in contemplating cremation and the other choices available, Christians will want to give thoughtful consideration to all who may be affected by the decision, such as loved ones who may have strong feelings on the subject of cremation.
 One certainly would not like to bring unnecessary distress to anyone.

-As we finish examining what the Bible says about cremation let's consider the following:
+As we finish examining what the Bible says about cremation, let's consider the following: